 Elder Abuse Cases Reported Each Year:

-If you suspect that your loved one has experienced any form of abuse from their caregivers, don’t wait to get help.
+If you suspect that your loved one has experienced any form of abuse, don’t wait to get help.
 Call The Law Offices of L. Clayton Burgess immediately for a free consultation.
 (887)234-7573

 Call our office today for a FREE review of your case.
 We typically work on a contingent agreement basis, which means our fees are contingent upon the outcome of your case.

 Don’t Delay!
 You may have a valid claim!
 Let us help you get your compensation before the statute of limitations expires!

 Placing a family member in a nursing home can be difficult and painful.

 Neglect — Neglect is most often identified by injuries.
 These can be minor cuts and bruises.
 Sometimes more severe injuries, like unexplained falling incidents or bed sores.
 Victims may also be unshaven, dirty, or in soiled old clothing.
 Neglect can lead to victims being ill from repeat infections.
 Conditions normally controlled with medication might resurface.